Japanese mon (currency): History

-Toraisen, Shichūsen, and Bitasen
+Toraisen, and Shichūsen

-Though the production of copper, silver, and gold coins had already started in the eighth century, they weren't often used as a medium for exchange until later when the Japanese started importing Chinese coins, which replaced the Japanese commodity currency economy.
+Though the production of copper, silver, and gold coins had already started in the eighth century, they were not often used as a medium for exchange until later when the Japanese started importing Chinese coins, which replaced the Japanese commodity currency economy.
 As internal trade grew due to agricultural and handicraft developments, the people started preferring coinage to barter, leading to a growth of demand for copper coins.
 The Southern Song dynasty prohibited the export of its coinage in 1179 due to its problem with the outflow of currency, but shiploads of Chinese coins would still enter Japan annually through Ningbo.
 There is evidence to suggest that the Yuan dynasty used to extensively export Chinese cash coins to Japan for local circulation.
 The Sinan shipwreck, which was a ship from Ningbo to Hakata that sank off the Korean coast in the year 1323, carried some 8,000 strings of cash coins, which weighed about 26,775 kg.